umd-mith/airwaves/README.md

 * [Amazon S3]: MP3 audio files and WebVTT transcripts of radio episodes are stored in an Amazon S3 bucket. (*runtime*)
 * [Netlify]: provides a service that watches the airwaves GitHub repositry and automatically builds a [staging site] distinct from our production site, which is used for development and testing. (*build*)

-Static websites are useful for sustainability since they require very little in terms of maintenance and monitoring.
+Static websites have significant benefits in terms of sustainability since they require very little in terms of maintenance and monitoring.
 But this sustainability is achieved by pushing some of the complexity of a dynamic website into the static website's build process.
 Fortunately, this build process happens just once when the site is deployed, rather than every time a resource is fetched by a user.
 The remainder of this documentation is concerned with how to build and deploy the site.

 ## 1. NodeJS